Psychologist Interview (Marriage Counselling Melbourne)

 Easing extreme emotional suffering as well as witnessing people gradually overcome their shame and pride to examine their insecurities non-defensively.

 - List 3 qualities that your friends and family would describe you as having.

 13. List 3 strengths that you have as a Psychologist.

 Not being wedded to any one therapeutic modality

 Emphasising relational dynamics rather than just individual psychological factors

 14. How many years’ experience do you have practicing/helping clients?

-If you would like to make a booking with Stuart or any other of our psychologists, you are welcome to fill out an enquiry form here, or call our friendly receptionists on 1300 830 552.
+If you would like to make a booking, you are welcome to fill out an enquiry form here, or call our friendly receptionists on 1300 830 552.